United States recruiter badges

-The Recruiter Badge is a decoration of the United States uniformed services that is awarded to personnel who have performed recruitment duties as service recruiters.
-The Recruiter Badge is issued by every branch of the U.S. uniform services except for the Marine Corps and the NOAA Commissioned Corps.
-With the exception of the U.S. Army, a Recruiting Service Ribbon is also awarded to those personnel who have completed successful tours as recruiters.
+Recruiter badges are a decoration of the United States uniformed services that are awarded to personnel who have performed recruitment duties as service recruiters.
+Recruiter badges are issued by every branch of the U.S. uniformed services except for the United States Marine Corps and the National Oceanic and Atmospheric Administration Commissioned Corps.
+With the exception of the United States Army, a ribbon is also awarded to those personnel who have completed successful tours as recruiters.